 There’s little in the way of feedback through the steering, though, and the woollen feel around the dead-ahead is a further negative, but it’s otherwise precise and well-weighted.
 Braking power is decent and easily modulated with a satisfyingly snatch-free response at lower speeds.

 Some may find this Hyundai’s lack of engine and steering verve disappointing but, given the Tucson’s intended market, it’s not a huge strike against it.
-That said, although there’s not much here for the keener driver, there is pleasure to be found in the way the Tucson smoothly, competently and comfortably gets down the road.
+That said, although there’s not much here for the keener driver as you would find in an Ateca, but there is pleasure to be found in the way the Tucson smoothly, competently and comfortably gets down the road.

 Only dull, hard and easily marked plastics let the cabin down – a shame when you consider the attention to detail elsewhere.
-A full-size spare wheel is standard, for example, and bag hooks in the load bay reduce the chances of spilling the weekly shop.
+A full-size spare wheel is standard, except on the Sport Edition which makes do with a space saver, and bag hooks in the load bay reduce the chances of spilling the weekly shop.

 This diesel may not measure up on the efficiency front, though.
 Hyundai claims 54.3mpg, but following our test across a mix of roads, the trip computer reported an average of 38.2mpg.
 That would still result in a range of more than 520 miles, though, thanks to a 62-litre tank.

 We’d go for the SE Nav version instead, with the quieter and more efficient 1.7-litre diesel.
 It doesn’t do away with too many luxuries and, in the real world, doesn’t feel much slower than the 2.0-litre diesel tested here.
-More pertinent, it’ll cost you some £5000 less.
-There is also a 182bhp 2.0-litre diesel, 130bhp 1.6-litre petrol and a 175bhp turbocharged 1.6-litre petrol engine to choose from.
+More pertinent, it’ll cost you some £5000 less, and with that in your pocket you will be less concerned about missing out on the driving verve found with the Qashqai and Ateca.

 Admittedly, that model isn’t available with four-wheel drive, but that’s unlikely to spook many buyers.
 Put some of the saving towards a set of winter tyres instead and enjoy.